7szczepanski/ey_bcm_poc/backend/README.md

 The Business Combination Memo Generator is a specialized application designed to assist with creating accounting memos for business combinations according to ASC 805 and IFRS standards.
 The backend component handles API requests, user authentication, session management, standard index loading, merger agreement processing, chatbot logic, and memo generation.

+The application is built around an **iterative, conversational assistant** that guides users through the process of creating a comprehensive business combination memo, proactively identifying information gaps and requesting additional details to improve the quality of the final document.

 ## Architecture

 The backend is implemented as a FastAPI application with the following core components: